 My art has always been defined by my love of drawing and my focus is the art of portraiture.
 Knowledge of traditional drawing principles and acquiring the skills to draw well has been a lifelong pursuit.
 To me all the formal elements of art — line, value, shape, form, space and composition—come together in a unique way in Portraiture.

 In my portraits, my goal is to create an image that captures the subject’s likeness and presence, while also expressing something of myself.
 It is not a photographic likeness I am pursuing, rather an essential accuracy or likeness achieved through knowledge of traditional drawing principles and canons of the head.

-Andrea K Schneider is from St Louis where she graduated with a Fine Arts degree from Maryville College.
+Andrea K Schneider is from St Louis where she graduated with a Fine Arts degree from Maryville College of the Sacred Heart.
 Her professional career includes graphic art design and production.
 She has taught drawing to children and adults at area art associations.
-In 2014 Andrea concluded twelve years of teaching art in the elementary school classroom.
-She is enjoying formal study again and pursuing her love of portraiture.
+After thirteen years teaching in the elementary school classroom, Andrea is pursuing formal study and portraiture.

 Bridgewater, NJ.
 February-March 2018.
 This included a “Meet and Greet” with residents and a portrait demonstration with their CEO.

 This exhibit of 41 works included the twelve “Portraits of Faith” as a separate collection.

 “In recognition of religious freedom as a foreign policy of the United Stated.
 And to advocate on behalf of the individuals viewed as persecuted in foreign countries on the account of religion.”